 The page has been translated by Gen AI.

-Designate which members have the authority to perform necessary tasks and secure visibility into the improvement flow.
+It is necessary to designate which members have authority to perform the required tasks and to ensure visibility of the improvement flow.

-The following figure is an example of the DevOps Pipeline for the improvement process.
+The following figure is an example of a DevOps pipeline for the improvement process.

 The tasks to be performed at each step are as follows.